erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 So the behavior outlined in the previous section on the dampening controller can be clearly observed here.
 As the pendulum oscillates, the SPCMG alternates between its two singularities, repeatedly producing torque in between, to dampen the oscillation.

-It is interesting to see the difference in final gimbal angles (see @Fig:spcmg-avoidance-1000rpm-plot and @Fig:spcmg-avoidance-5000rpm-plot), once the respective models have come to rest.
+The difference in final gimbal angles (see @Fig:spcmg-avoidance-1000rpm-plot and @Fig:spcmg-avoidance-5000rpm-plot) once the respective models have come to rest is of note.
 The slow gyroscopes result in an end state closer to the center of the SPCMGs workspace.
 This is due to the asymmetric torque targets that result from the much faster dampening in the model with the faster gyroscopes.
 This points to some interesting questions regarding control optimized to position the CMGs in an advantageous position within their workspace.